capactio/capact/docs/investigation/workflow-rendering/README.md

 # Workflow rendering PoC

-This proof of concept show a way to build a single Argo workflow from a OCF Implementation, which offloads work to other Implementations.
+This proof of concept show a way to build a single Argo workflow from a OCF Implementation, which references to other Implementations.

 ```
 .